-The first 2 Kbytes of the near data space, from 0x0000 to 0x07FF, is primarily occupied by Special Function Registers (SFRs).
-These are used by the dsPIC33FJ12GP201/202 core and peripheral modules for controlling the operation of the device.
+The first 2 Kbytes of the Near Data Space, from 0x0000 to 0x07FF, is primarily occupied by Special Function Registers (SFRs).
+These are used by the dsPIC33FJ12MC201/202 core and peripheral modules for controlling the operation of the device.

 SFRs are distributed among the modules that they control, and are generally grouped together by module.
 Much of the SFR space contains unused addresses; these are read as '0'.
-A complete listing of implemented SFRs, including their addresses, is shown in Table 4-1 through Table 4-21.